2023 Affiliate Marketing Roadmap from Anna Gita

-- Use a recruitment agency: There are agencies that specialize in recruiting affiliates for advertisers, which are almost like hybrid employment/talent agencies.
-You can work with one of these agencies to find affiliates who are a good fit for your business.
+- Use a recruitment agency: Some agencies specialize in recruiting affiliates for advertisers, almost like hybrid employment/talent agencies.
+You can work with one of these agencies to find affiliates who fit your business well.

 - Attend industry events: Industry events, such as conferences and trade shows like Affiliate Summit West in Las Vegas, Jan.
 23-25, 2023, are great places to meet affiliates and build relationships with them.
-It is also a good idea to approach keynote speakers and podcasters who focus on affiliate marketing because they may be able to help or make suggestions as well.
-If you are attending and would like to meet up to discuss your branded content or SEO needs, here's my calender at the conference.
-I am also looking for guests to interview for this podcast.
+It is also a good idea to approach keynote speakers and podcasters who focus on affiliate marketing because they may be able to help or make suggestions.

-But before you hire affiliate marketers, thoroughly vet all your candidates to make sure they’re a good fit for your brand.
+But before hiring affiliate marketers, thoroughly vet all your candidates to ensure they’re a good fit for your brand.
 Look for affiliates with a proven track record, the right audience, and good work ethics.
-It's also smart to establish clear terms of service and expectations up front, to ensure everyone’s on the same page.
+It's also wise to establish clear terms of service and expectations to ensure everyone’s on the same page.

 How much do affiliate marketers charge?

 What affiliate marketers charge varies based on experience, niche, and demand.
 Some affiliate marketers who are also bloggers charge a percentage of the sales they generate, while others want a flat fee or a combination of the two.

 Commissions for affiliate marketers range from 5-50%, depending on the terms of the affiliate agreement and what’s being sold.
 Since their cost of goods is higher, advertisers selling physical products usually pay less in affiliate commissions than digital products, where inventory and distribution costs are negligible.